Play Dough, Umbrellas, Light Boxes, and Early Learning Frameworks

 While influenced by these exemplary documents, this framework is meant to be uniquely British.

-The first 6 years of a child’s life are important to their development and future education.
-Children who are cared for and have positive experiences during the early years are more likely to develop and learn in ways that help them meet their full potential.
+With Alberta Early Learning and Child Care Curriculum, the first 6 years of a child’s life are important to their development and future education.
+Children who are cared for and have positive experiences during their early years are more likely to develop and learn in ways that help them meet their full potential.

 Lifelong learning begins the moment we are born.
 The first 6 years of our lives are a time of unparalleled discovery.
 We learn about ourselves and the world around us.
 Our personalities take shape and we begin to lay the foundation of knowledge that will support us as we enter the education system.